awsdocs/amazon-ecs-developer-guide/doc_source/create-task-definition-classic.md

 }
 ```

-You can generate this task definition template using the following AWS CLI command:
+You can generate this task definition template using the following AWS CLI command\.

 ```
 aws ecs register-task-definition --generate-cli-skeleton